alexei-garrow/summer-of-tech-attendance/README.md

 ## The main idea is to showcase a project that has function, even if only front end, and has a reasonable use case

-Encountered problems relate to the sotring of data, and the laws surrounding that.
+Encountered problems related to the sotring of data, and the laws surrounding that.
 This lead to the use of Student A etc, instead of real student names.